 Drupal 7 Path: admin/config/development/performance

-Drupal 6 Menu Location: Administer > Site configuration > Performance
+Drupal 6 Menu Location: Administer | Site configuration | Performance

 Drupal 6 Path: admin/settings/performance

 Description: Contains settings that can influence the overall performance of your site including caching information and combining files to reduce the amount of data that must be transmitted.

 New Settings: Aggressive page caching was removed in Drupal 6.
 This was done to reduce confusion and to remove the chance of side effects occurring.
 The page compression setting has also been removed if the server already compresses requests.
-The page has also be reformatted to make it easier to understand and use.
+The page has also been reformatted to make it easier to understand and use.

+Testing

+Drupal 7 Path: admin/config/development/testing

+Drupal 6 Menu Location: n/a

+Drupal 6 Path: n/a

+Description: This link takes you to the automated testing system where you can run Drupal's built in tests as well as any tests you have written for your own module.
+This functionality was not available in Drupal 6 except as the Simple Test contributed module.

+Media section

+This section of configuration options contains links to settings which control how images and files are treated within your site.

 File system

 Drupal 7 Path: admin/config/media/file-system

-Drupal 6 Menu Location: Administer > Site configuration > File system
+Drupal 6 Menu Location: Administer | Site configuration | File system

 Drupal 6 Path: admin/settings/file-system

 Description: Gives you control over where files are stored on your server as well as how files are accessed.

 New Settings: Drupal 7 now allows you to use both a public and private file system concurrently.
 Therefore, rather than selecting which method you would like to use, you simply select the default download method you wish to use.

-File uploads

-Drupal 7 Path: admin/config/media/uploads

-Drupal 6 Menu Location: Administer > Site configuration > File uploads

-Drupal 6 Path: admin/settings/uploads

-Description: Provides settings to control they types of files that can be uploaded as well as the maximum size that files can be.

-New Settings: The settings themselves have not changed significantly.
-However, the page has been reorganized.

-You can override file upload settings for any role that has permission to upload files.

 Image styles

-Drupal 7 Path: admin/config/media/image-sytles
+Drupal 7 Path: admin/config/media/image-styles

 Drupal 6 Menu Location: n/a